Cyber Attacks: Common Website Security Threats

 Keep reading to learn what a cyber attack is and common cyber threats that can potentially expose your website.

-What a Cyber Attack is?
+What is a Cyber Attack?

 Any unwelcome attempt to disable computer systems or alter or steal information is considered a cyber attack.
 Whether personal, criminal, or political, most attacks are closely associated with warfare and terrorism.
 Almost always, the motivation behind an attack is money.
 The attackers penetrate the system and then demand payment from victims.